Real Madrid vs. Liverpool: Where the Champions League Final Will Be Won and Lost

 Conversely, Klopp won't be able to call upon nearly as much.
 Adam Lallana is set to be named on the bench, but he's the only real catalytic player of note.
 You wouldn't expect Danny Ings (one goal scored in two years) or Dominic Solanke (still a relative rookie) to be able to change the course of a game at the highest level.

 This is where Zidane holds his final edge.
 Not only does he have the electric personnel to shift the course of a match on his bench, but he's clever enough to wield the power effectively.
-It could prove the different in what is expected to be a 90-minute shootout of the most entertaining nature.
+It could prove the difference in what is expected to be a 90-minute shootout of the most entertaining nature.

 Predicted Scoreline: Real Madrid 4-3 Liverpool